kelong/JuniorRoute/documentation/auto_routing_4_0.markdown

 Auto-routing creates routes by scanning assemblies for classes called *endpoints*, then scanning those endpoints for methods.
 Routes are created from endpoints and methods using various filters and mappers.
 JuniorRoute provides several built-in filters and mappers for most common endpoint and method conventions.
 This technique allows developers to focus on writing endpoint logic rather than spending a lot of time configuring JuniorRoute.

 There are no base class, interface or attribute requirements for endpoints.
-There are two general requirements, however.
+There are three general requirements, however.
 Endpoints:
+* must be public
 * must not be abstract or static (i.e., it must be instantiatable)
 * must be a reference type (i.e., a class)